He’d spent years in academia and was nearing his 40s. The problem was that after 15 years, he was bored of physics.

 Truth be told, while our CV helped Kenny, the main reason he was so successful was because he listened to our job search strategy and stuck to it.

 When navigating your career change, outline a similarly detailed strategy.
+There are a few questions you should definitely ask yourself while considering a career switch.

 You’ll still need a lot of luck.
-Chances are, your interview will come through networking, and not through a front door application. (but your CV can help you get a toe in, like Kenny.
-Our CV got him that first crucial data science internship)
+Chances are, your interview will come through networking, and not through a front door application.

 The employment market in Singapore is full of great opportunities.
 You just have to be hungry enough to fight for it.